MateuszFurman1/Office_tool-ERP_module_with_Django/README.md

 * Message system to inform about decision
 * Appk is still in development phase

+App, which helps in office task.
+Two groups with different permissions.
+Employees group can send request for holiday, delegation and medical leave and see employees from his group.
+Also can see pending, accepted and rejected request.
+User is informed by message system about his request.
+Second group- manager, have permission to accept and reject pending from subordinate members.
+Also can see which of subordinate member is today on vacation/delegation.
+Registration and login/logout system are implemented for both groups.
+Pytest covers all views with fixtures.
+Project is still continued.
+Future features planned to add: calendar, delegation calculation, service desk ticket, more accurate delegation model.
+Tools & technologies used in project: python, django framework, postgreSQL, pytest, Bootstrap, HTML, CSS, pycharm

 ## How to run
 * clone repository